 – Sounds like those budget tweaks aren’t cutting it for your team’s needs.
 I’ll try to adjust next quarter, but right now you are going to have to work with what you have.
 Manage your spend carefully.

-– Thanks for letting me know you’re working on a personnel issue on your team.
+– Thanks for letting me know you’re working on a performance issue on your team.
 Let me know if I can help.
 Otherwise, keep me posted on how it plays out.

 A recap ensures that you’re both on the same page and it serves as an audit trail if/when anything goes off the rails.
 Do this with ALL your employees.
 Otherwise, some may wonder why they’re getting follow up emails and others are not.
 Consistency in leadership is critical!